Disney’s Animal Kingdom Lodge Restaurants Guide

 Here is their menu.

-Additionally, there is a limited selection of food items available at Uzima Springs Pool Bar.
-However, you’ll likely want to order from The Mara since it’s located right outside the pool area.
+Additionally, a few food items are available at Uzima Springs Pool Bar.
+However, you’ll likely want to order food from The Mara since it’s immediately next to the pool area.

 Boma, Flavors of Africa

-Here is a look at their usual setup, along with a few items you’ll find on the buffet.
+Here are a few items you’ll find on the buffet.

 And yes, there are Mickey Waffles.
 You can eat as many as your heart desires.